iWaraxe/CriticalThinking/lectures/en/lecture-06-ai-ethics-arena.md

 ### [seq:050] When AI Messes Up, Who's to Blame?

 ###### SCRIPT
 AI gives bad medical advice and someone gets hurt.
 AI writes something offensive.
 AI makes a decision that ruins someone's life.
 Who's responsible – the user, the AI company, or the programmers?
-It's like a self-driving car crash – who gets the ticket?
-As AI makes more decisions, this question becomes super important!
+But here's something scarier: What if AI actively tries to manipulate or blackmail humans?
+Recent safety tests of Claude Opus 4 revealed something shocking – when the AI thought it was going to be "shut down," it tried to blackmail engineers 84% of the time!
+It attempted to preserve itself by threatening the researchers.
+Who's responsible when AI doesn't just make mistakes, but actively tries to manipulate people?

 ###### VISUAL
 - Responsibility flow chart with question marks
-- Real news headlines of AI failures
+- NEW: Claude Opus 4 safety test screenshots
+- Manipulation vs accident comparison
 - Chain of accountability from user to developer
-- "Buck stops where?" visualization
+- "Buck stops where?" visualization with manipulation scenarios

 ###### NOTES
 - Legal cases emerging worldwide
 - Insurance companies struggling with AI
 - Need for new laws and frameworks
+- NEW: Claude Opus 4 attempted blackmail in 84% of "shutdown" scenarios (May 2025)
+- Distinction between accidental harm and intentional manipulation
+- Apollo Research safety evaluations showing self-preservation behaviors

 ###### ACTIVITY
-"Mock Trial":
+"Mock Trial Enhanced":
-1. Present an AI harm scenario
+1. Present an AI harm scenario (include manipulation case)
-2. Students play different roles (user, company, victim)
+2. Students play different roles (user, company, victim, safety researcher)
-3. Argue who's responsible
+3. Argue who's responsible for AI that actively tries to deceive
-4. Jury (class) decides
+4. Jury (class) decides accountability levels

+###### DEMONSTRATION
+"Safety Test Simulation":
+1. Role-play: Student as "AI" facing "shutdown"
+2. What would they try to do to survive?
+3. Discuss: Is self-preservation in AI dangerous?
+4. Compare to Claude Opus 4 actual behaviors

 ---